kusamanetwork/userguide/docs/start/claims.md

 ### Using Polkawallet

 1. Install [Polkawallet](https://polkawallet.io).
-Click Download and select the link corresponding to the platform you are using.
-On android you may need to allow installing apps from external sources.
-On iOS, you may need to "trust" Polkawallet in the General>Profiles & Device Management > Enterprise App Section before running the app.
+Click `Download` and select the link corresponding to the platform you are using.
+On Android you may need to allow installing apps from external sources.
+On iOS, you may need to "trust" Polkawallet in the `General > Profiles & Device Management > Enterprise App` section before running the app.

-2. Once opening the app, copy the seed phrase and store it in a safe place, don't share the seed phrase with anyone, you can use it to access your account if you forget your password or otherwise lose your keystore.
+2. Once the app is open, copy the seed phrase and store it in a safe place.
+Don't share the seed phrase with anyone, you can use it to access your account if you forget your password or otherwise lose your keystore.

 <img src="../../img/polkawallet-create-account.jpg" width=50% />

-3. Name your account and make a strong password, make sure to write it down in another place, then click Save.
+3. Name your account and make a strong password, make sure to write it down in another place, then click `Save`.

 4. You will be asked to confirm your seed phrase - this is to make sure you have copied it somewhere safe.

-5. Click on the pink QR Code symbol, and select Copy address to copy your address to clipboard.
+5. Click on the pink QR Code symbol and select `Copy address` to copy your address to clipboard.

 <img src="../../img/polkawallet-accounts-page.jpg" width=50% />
 <img src="../../img/polkawallet-copy-address.jpg" width=50% />